-What are biomes?
+What are the world's biomes?

 - 1 Grasslands are an important biome for producing food.
 There are about seven other main biomes on Earth.
 How many can you name? - 2 Grasslands have a climate that supports the growth of grass.
 What do you think are some of the features of this climate?